e2b-dev/expo-with-s3-cache/README.md

     > **Note**: Updated caches will only be uploaded once the development server process **exited**.

-    > Consider using a different cache file for the development server to avoid conflicts with the build cache.
+    > **Note**: Consider using a different cache file for the development server to avoid conflicts with the build cache.
 You can do so by setting the `CACHE_FILENAME` environment variable to a different value.

 ## Stats